 And the album is going to be out in November?

-I think you have never done one interview about Scorpions so do you mind I do ask only few things about it as well?
+I think you have never done one interview about Scorpions, so do you mind I do ask only a few things about it as well?

-Okay, I did read your book and I do know the history.
-So, let’s start about the present things.
-First of all, what do you think about their decision not to retire although they did say that they’re going to quit after the latest tour?
+Okay, I did read your book, and I do know the history.
+So, let’s start with the present things.
+First of all, what do you think about their decision not to retire, although they did say that they’re going to quit after the latest tour?